-Note that, just as the cloud allows you to pay only for the technology you use, a “pay by the minute” approach to call center services can limit upfront costs and allow charges to be proportional to usage, eliminating the risk of paying for capacity needed only during peak demands.
+Note that, just as the cloud allows you to pay only for the technology you use, a “pay by the minute” approach to call centre services can limit upfront costs and allow charges to be proportional to usage, eliminating the risk of paying for capacity needed only during peak demands.

-A good starting point would be understanding the contact center experience from both a front-end customer perspective and a back-end agent perspective.
+A good starting point would be understanding the contact centre experience from both a front-end customer perspective and a back-end agent perspective.
 This can serve as a guidance to incorporate necessary functionalities that meet the user need and hit mission objectives.
 A deep understanding of what can be fulfilled in-house vis-à-vis what can be brought in from outside can help enable the development of solutions that are grounded in user needs as well as provide value.

-The biggest challenge in creating the contact center of the future could be the integration of its technology, including interactive voice response (IVR) and AI.
+The biggest challenge in creating the contact centre of the future could be the integration of its technology, including interactive voice response (IVR) and AI.
 There’s a large, complex ecosystem of providers (figure 2), but the real trick is getting all the right pieces to work together in harmony.

-In home and commercial construction, a general contractor’s primary job is assembling and managing multiple subcontractors with different skills, such as plumbers, electricians, and carpenters.
-In the same way, using a single vendor to help design and manage a contact center upgrade can reduce the risks involved in trying to integrate a multitude of technologies in-house.
+In home and commercial construction, a general contractor’s primary job is assembling and managing multiple subcontractors with different skills, such as plumbers, electricians and carpenters.
+In the same way, using a single vendor to help design and manage a contact centre upgrade can reduce the risks involved in trying to integrate a multitude of technologies in-house.
 It can also eliminate finger-pointing among various providers, placing accountability with a single entity.